phronmophobic/clj-media/README.md

 - [ ] Fix reflection warnings.
 - [ ] Add support for creating media from raw samples.
 - [ ] Add more options for configuring output codecs.
+- [ ] Add iterator+autocloseable to frames interface.
+- [ ] Support transformation specification by copy and pasting ffmpeg commands.
+- [ ] Add support for creating media from byte buffers.

 ## License